ali-abdelqawy/discountor/README.md

 Linting is configured with ESLint using the flat config format (`eslint.config.mjs`).
 Relative imports are disallowed in favor of path aliases.

+The `no-process-env` rule is enabled to prevent direct access to `process.env`.
+This encourages centralized configuration management and makes environment variable usage more explicit and testable.

 ```bash
 npm run lint
 ```